tweag/nickel/lsp/lsp-harness/README.md

 the language server, and the line before the chunk specifies the name of that file (which must be an absolute path).

-The input file must also contain at least one trailing line starting with `###`, and each such trailing line denotes a request to send to the language server.
+The input file may end with a block of lines starting with `###`.
+If it does, these lines specify a list of requests to send to the language server.
-The format of these requests is ad-hoc and will be expanded as more requests are supported.
-See the implementation of `Parse` for `lsp_harness::Request`.
+These requests are written as LSP requests translated to toml.

 For example, a test file might look like: